Mondarth/FVTT-Manual/docs/all/roles.rst

 Administrators
 --------------

 The rarest breed, Administrators are responsible for managing the Foundry server itself.
-If you are self-hosting (rather than using a hosting service like `The Forge <https://forge-vtt.com/>`_) the administator will install Foundry, configure it, add game systems, modules and worlds ready for the Game Masters and Players to use.
+If you are self-hosting (rather than using a hosting service like |TheForgee|) the administator will install Foundry, configure it, add game systems, modules and worlds ready for the Game Masters and Players to use.

 If you have access to the :doc:`ui/setup` you are an Administator.